atyryshkina/algorithm-performance-analysis/README.md

 ## Overview of Data

 All of the tool execution on https://usegalaxy.org are tracked.
-The data is collected using the Galactic Radio Telescope (GRT), which records a comprehensive set of job run attributes.
+Twhich records a comprehensive set of job run attributes.

 This includes: